Pontiac Grand Prix

 The Grand Prix is a line of automobiles produced by the Pontiac Division of General Motors from 1962 until 2002 as coupes and from 1989 through 2008 model years as four-door sedans.

 First introduced as a full-size performance coupe for the 1962 model year, the model repeatedly varied in size, luxury, and performance over successive generations.
 The Grand Prix was the most expensive coupe Pontiac offered until the 1970s, when the Bonneville Brougham and the Firebird Trans Am became more exclusive; the Grand Prix moved into the intermediate personal luxury car and later the mid-size market segments.

-All Grand Prixs from 1962 through 1972 were pillarless hardtops (except for the 1967 convertible).
+All Grand Prixes from 1962 through 1972 were pillarless hardtops (except for the 1967 convertible).

 First generation (1962–1964)

 The Grand Prix was an all-new model for Pontiac in the 1962 model year as a performance-oriented personal luxury car.
 Based on the Pontiac Catalina two-door hardtop, Pontiac included unique interior trim with bucket seats and a center console in the front to make the new model a lower-priced entry in the growing personal-luxury segment.
 The Grand Prix was available with luxury features from the longer, top-line Bonneville coupe.
 The bucket seats were upholstered in "Morrokide" vinyl, while nylon loop-blend carpeting covered the floor and lower door panels.
 It was also installed with a center console with a transmission shifter, tachometer, four-barrel carburetor, dual exhausts, and "acceleration" rear axle ratio (3.42:1).
 It used the Catalina coupe platform with minimal outside chrome trim, and included the 303 hp "Trophy" version of 389 cid V8 engine with a three-speed manual transmission or optional console-mounted four-speed manual or Hydra-Matic automatic.